mkrupcale/units/doc/DESIGN.md

     ```cpp
     units::quantity kmph = avg_speed(d, t);
     ```
-    It would be also incopatible with concepts named i.e. `Velocity`.
+    It would be also incompatible with concepts named i.e. `Velocity`.

 18. Should we standardize accompany tools (`type_list` operations, `static_sign`, `static_abs`,
     `static_gcd`, `common_ratio`)?

 19. Do we need to support fractional exponents (i.e. `dimension<exp<"length", 2, 3>>` as 2/3)?

+20. Should `long long` UDL return quantity with `double` as a representation?

+21. When to stop witn classes as non-type tempalte parameters?
+Could a dimension be represented as a compile time vector/array of exponents?

-20. implicit conversion of quantity<Unit,Y> to quantity<Unit,Z> is allowed if Y and Z are implicitly convertible. assignment between quantity<Unit,Y> and quantity<Unit,Z> is allowed if Y and Z are implicitly convertible.
+22. implicit conversion of quantity<Unit,Y> to quantity<Unit,Z> is allowed if Y and Z are implicitly convertible. assignment between quantity<Unit,Y> and quantity<Unit,Z> is allowed if Y and Z are implicitly convertible.

-21. explicit conversion between quantity<Unit1,Y> and quantity<Unit2,Z> is allowed if Unit1 and Unit2 have the same dimensions and if Y and Z are implicitly convertible. implicit conversion between quantity<Unit1,Y> and quantity<Unit2,Z> is allowed if Unit1 reduces to exactly the same combination of base units as Unit2 and if Y and Z are convertible.
+23. explicit conversion between quantity<Unit1,Y> and quantity<Unit2,Z> is allowed if Unit1 and Unit2 have the same dimensions and if Y and Z are implicitly convertible. implicit conversion between quantity<Unit1,Y> and quantity<Unit2,Z> is allowed if Unit1 reduces to exactly the same combination of base units as Unit2 and if Y and Z are convertible.